ClearExplanationsAI/CLEAR-MRI/README.md

 *  a csv file mapping the 632 x 740 pixels in each stitched image to grey matter anatomical regions-of-interest (ROIs).The Matlab script 'ROIs_map.m' creates this csv file using Brainnetome_v1.0.2\Template\aal.nii
 * For training CNNs on either the ROI dataset or the Hybrid ROI dataset, 'Create Hybrid ROI Images.py' must first be run to create a numpy array 'new training.npy' of the new images.

-The CNN models are calbrated using a single parameter variant of Platt scaling to calibrate the classification as specified by .
-This done using a script temperature.py.
-The calibration algorithm is from Chuan Guo, Geoff Pleiss, Yu Sun, Kilian Q. Weinberger Proceedings of the 34th International Conference on Machine Learning, PMLR 70:1321-1330, 2017.
-Our script temperature.py is a modified copy of Pleiss's script http://github.com/gpleiss/temperature_scaling
+The CNN models are calbrated using a single parameter variant of Platt scaling.
+The calibration algorithm is from: Chuan Guo, Geoff Pleiss, Yu Sun, Kilian Q. Weinberger Proceedings of the 34th International Conference on Machine Learning, PMLR 70:1321-1330, 2017.
+Our script temperature.py is a modified copy of Pleiss's script from http://github.com/gpleiss/temperature_scaling.

 ## CLEAR-MRI
 CLEAR-MRI requires the following input files:
 *  the Pytorch CNN that classifies each 2-D MRI image.
-These can either be stitched images or hybrid images.
+These can either be stitched images or hybrid stitched images.
 *  numpy array of 2D stitched images, spreadsheet of PLORAS tabular data and file mapping stitch images to ROIs of 2D MRI images specified above.

 ##  Statistical Verification